akash-network/provider/_docs/development-environment.md

 ### General behaviour

-All examples are located within [_run](https://github.com/akash-network/provider/blob/gpu/_run) directory.
+All examples are located within the [_run](https://github.com/akash-network/provider/tree/main/_run) directory.
 [Commands](#commands) are implemented as `make` targets.

 There are three ways we use to set up the k8s cluster.

 - kind
-- minukube
+- minikube
 - ssh

 Both `kind` and `minikube` are e2e, i.e. the configuration is capable of spinning up cluster and the local host, whereas `ssh` expects cluster to be configured before use.

 ### Runbook

-There are four configuration variants, each presented as directory within [_run](https://github.com/akash-network/provider/blob/gpu/_run).
+There are four configuration variants, each presented as a directory within [_run](https://github.com/akash-network/provider/tree/main/_run).

 - `kube` - uses `kind` to set up local cluster.
 It is widely used by e2e testing of the provider.
 Provider and the node run as host services.
 All operators run as kubernetes deployments.
 - `single` - uses `kind` to set up local cluster.
 Main difference is both node and provider (and all operators) are running within k8s cluster as deployments. (at some point we will merge `single`